DarkFlippers/unleashed-firmware/wiki/UI.md

 ### Scrollbar

-Scrollbar has 32 dots and a simple thumb
+Scrollbar has 32 dots and a simple thumb.

 ![](./../wiki_static/ui/UI-Scrollbar-and-thumb.png)